cometbft/cometbft/spec/mempool/gossip/dog.md

     This will allow some traffic to flow again to `sender`.
 Other nodes will dynamically adapt to the new traffic, closing routes when needed.

-    The protocol re-enables only one route per `Reset` message to allow traffic to `sender` to increase gradually.
-If that peer still needs more transactions, it will send another `Reset` message at a later time.
+    The protocol re-enables only one route per `ResetRoute` message to allow traffic to `sender` to increase gradually.
+If that peer still needs more transactions, it will send another `ResetRoute` message at a later time.

 ### Transaction dissemination